Nelson-Gon/manymodelr/README.md

 5. `get_var_corr`

 As can probably(hopefully) be guessed from the name, this provides a convenient way to get variable correlations.
-It enables one to get correlation between one variable and all other variables in the data set if `get_all` is set to `TRUE` or with specific variables if `get_all` is set to `FALSE`
+It enables one to get correlation between one variable and all other variables in the data set.

+**Previously, one would set `get_all` to `TRUE` if they wanted to get correlations between all variables.
+This argument has been dropped in favor of simply supplying an optional `other_vars` vector if one does not want to get all correlations.**

 Sample usage:

 ```
+# get all correlations

-corrs <- get_var_corr(mtcars,comparison_var="mpg", get_all=TRUE)
+corrs <- get_var_corr(mtcars,comparison_var="mpg")

 ```